Liondub: 1991–2003

 Liondub began his music career in 1991, playing reggae and dub music in New York City.
 He was introduced to jungle music in 1995, and after a trip to London in 1998 he started playing jungle in his sets.
 Known for a unique blend of American hip hop, UK jungle and Jamaican reggae/dancehall, Liondub quickly became renowned for his exclusive dubplate driven sets.
-Voicing dubplates has played a large in Liondub's success as he travels to Kingston, Jamaica regularly to record dubplates at studios such as Anchor, Tuff Gong, Exodus, Rooftop, and Mixing Lab for sound systems and producers worldwide.
+Voicing dubplates has played a large role in Liondub's success as he travels to Kingston, Jamaica regularly to record dubplates at studios such as Anchor, Tuff Gong, Exodus, Rooftop, and Mixing Lab for sound systems and producers worldwide.
 The success from his sets enabled Liondub to tour Europe and the United Kingdom extensively, including radio sets and interviews on Kiss 100, Kool FM, Rinse FM and Origin UK.
 He has played at numerous drum & bass festivals and events including Playaz at Fabric, Sub Dub in Leeds, Boomtown, Innovation in the Sun, Hospitality Bristol, Jungle Fever and Outlook Festival in Croatia.
 Liondub has performed alongside artists and DJs such as Sly & Robbie, Steel Pulse, Black Uhuru, Sister Nancy, Sizzla, Capleton, Buju Banton, Morgan Heritage, Damian Marley, Afrika Baambaata, Fugees, DJ Krush, DJ Hype, Andy C, Goldie, and more.

 In New York, Liondub has held residencies at venues such as The Box, Tao Downtown, The Skylark, Miss Lilys, and the James Hotel, and is known for his Reggae Brunch parties at Cafe Noir in the Soho region of Manhattan from 2006 to 2012.
 He was a founding member and first DJ of the Everyday people brunch party alongside host Chef Roble and DJ Moma, and also worked at Halcyon the shop in Brooklyn where he curated the "Bless Up" Internet radio program that hosted international dubstep and drum & bass artists including Loefah, Pinch, Benny Page and various local acts.

 In 2003, he became a member of Chopstick Dubplate with founders Jacky Murda & RCola, and in 2008 he started his own record label Liondub International, with Marcus Visionary, one of Toronto Canada's leading drum and bass DJs.
 During the years 2010–2012, Liondub remixed official tracks for various labels and artists including Johnny Osbourne, Elephant Man, Top Cat, Stevie Hyper D, Tenor Fly and Brother Culture.
 In 2013, Liondub was signed by DJ Hype to Playaz recordings with his track “Lift It Up” being released on The Flavours 6 EP.
 In 2014, Liondub was signed by Billy Daniel Bunter to the Music Mondays label and released the two-disc LP New York to London Link Up featuring tracks by Johnny Osbourne, Sugar Minott, Daddy Freddy and Blackout JA.